Rashedul/diffER/README.md

   - Example of `--genome_build` is `hg38`, `hg19`, `mm9`, `mm10` etc.  You can check available genomes in `genomepy`.
   - Alternatively provide a `genome file` of your interest.
 Example of `genome file` is provided [here](./data/genome_file).
 - `group_A_beds` and `group_B_beds` bed files can be provided as list and/or wildcard (`*`) character.
-- Check your results at different p-value thresholds.
 - Required number of samples per group is at least 4.

 #### Usage